Walter0697/BunnyChessGame/README.md

 - BLOCKADE: chess cannot be passed through when three chesses are staying together, except for corners
 - TRAP: one of the block with special drawing will teleport player into a particular block
 - EXIT: I feel like this is ruinning the game since the game will be more furstrating if I implemented that so I decided not to
+- AI: it will always move the furthest piece first, unless it can't then it will move the second one, well I play it that way so I think that's pretty intellegent

 ### Code:
 - Most of the important features are implemented inside GameManage.cs